Lokalise: Products and services

-Lokalise serves customers in North America, Europe, Asia, Australia, and South America.

-Business model

-Lokalise operates under a B2B SaaS subscription model.
-Its pricing structure has tiers based on feature sets, users, and translation volume.
-The platform is designed for scalability and customization, appealing to startup and enterprise clients.

 Funding and investors

 Lokalise began as a bootstrapped company, achieving early traction and growth without external capital.
 In September 2020, the company raised its Series A funding round of $6 million, led by investor Mike Chalfen, with participation from Dawn Capital and other investors.
 This investment helped Lokalise scale its product, grow its engineering and go-to-market teams, and expand globally across North America, Europe, and Asia-Pacific.

 In December 2021, Lokalise secured a Series B funding round of $50 million, led by CRV.
 The round saw participation from Creandum, Dawn Capital, and existing investors including Chalfen Ventures, 3VC, S16VC, and several angel investors.
 This investment enabled Lokalise to accelerate hiring, enhance product development, and expand its partnership ecosystem.

-Customers and industry reach

-Lokalise serves a range of industries, including: